nodejs/node/COLLABORATOR_GUIDE.md

 ### Code Reviews

-All pull requests must be reviewed and accepted by a Collaborator with sufficient expertise who is able to take full responsibility for the change.
-In the case of pull requests proposed by an existing Collaborator, an additional Collaborator is required for sign-off.
+At least two Collaborators must approve a pull request before the pull request lands.
+(One Collaborator approval is enough if the pull request has been open for more than 7 days.)
+Approving a pull request indicates that the Collaborator accepts responsibility for the change.
+Approval must be from Collaborators who are not authors of the change.

 In some cases, it may be necessary to summon a GitHub team to a pull request for review by @-mention.